lluked/Elastic-Squid/README.md

 - Set the proxy in your web browser to `localhost:3128`.
 Firefox works best as Chrome and Edge use system wide settings.
 - Perform some web activity.
 - Visit Kibana at `localhost:5601` or the relevant port depending on configuration, login with the default credentials `elastic:changeme`.

-- Once logged in select `Explore on my own` on the Welcome to Elastic screen, go to `Discover` and you will be prompted to create a data view.
-Create one to match the index pattern, `filebeat-*` for example, and set the Timestamp field to `@timestamp`.
-You will only be asked to created a data view after data has been forwarded over from the proxy so this needs to be done after performing some web activity.
+- Once logged in select the burger navigation icon, select Management -> Stack Management, select Kibana -> Data Views, you will then be prompted to create a data view.
+Create one with the Name matching the index pattern, `filebeat-*`, and set the Timestamp field to `@timestamp`.
+You will only be able to created a data view after data has been forwarded over from the proxy so this needs to be done after performing some web activity and there may be a slight delay.
-- You can now view logs under Discover by changing the data view to `filebeat-*`.
+- You can now view logs under Discover, under the navigation icon, by changing the data view to `filebeat-*`.
 - Analyse the data and then create visualisations and dashboards to extract more information.

 ## Notes